Best of Central Asia Tour – Spring

 Today we will drive along the southern shore of Lake Issyk Kul to a yurt camp near Bokonbayevo on the shore.
 Our first stop along the way is at Skazka (Fairytale) Canyon, which derives its name from its bizarre landscape made of fabulous rock formations, we will walk for around one hour.
 We will also meet an eagle hunter, who will show us his eagle and give a short demonstration for us.
 In the evening we will enjoy a folklore concert by a family of local musicians.

-Accommodation: Yurt Camp (2 people in a yurt, shared bathroom facilities)
+Accommodation: Yurt Camp (shared bathroom facilities)

 traditional felt making